 10:00 a.m. – 12:30 p.m.
 MT (Colorado), 6:00 – 8:30 p.m.
 CET (Italy)

-No matter where we are at in life, the health of our relationships are a priority.
+No matter who we are or where we are in life, the health of our relationships is a priority.

 Week One: Patterns & Resources